Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 Another adaptive approach to select the regularization parameter when solving nonlinear inverse problems is based on continuation or cooling approaches \cite{haber2000optimization}.
-By reformulating the Tikhonov regularized problem as a constrained optimization problem and exploiting a connection between the regularization parameter and the inverse of the Lagrange multiplier in the data fitting constraint, the regularization parameter can be selected to be a large value initially and then gradually reduced to an appropriate value.
+By reformulating the Tikhonov problem as a constrained optimization problem where the objective function is given in terms of the regularizer, and the constraints are given in terms of the data misfit, and exploiting the connection between the regularization parameter and the inverse of the Lagrange multiplier for the constraint, the regularization parameter can be selected to be a large value initially, and then gradually reduced to an appropriate value.

-In the context of solving large-scale nonlinear inverse problems, there is another class of nonlinear inverse problems that have greatly benefited from recent developments in hybrid projection methods.
+Finally, in the context of solving large-scale nonlinear inverse problems, there is another class of nonlinear inverse problems that have greatly benefited from recent developments in hybrid projection methods.
 These are \emph{separable nonlinear inverse problems}, where the unknown parameters can be separated into two distinct components such that the forward model is linear in one set of parameters and nonlinear in another set of parameters.
-Consider problem \eqref{eq:nonlinearmodel} with
+This situation corresponds to problem \eqref{eq:nonlinearmodel} with